ALaLodev/Chat-App/README.md

 # 📱 ChatApp - The Easiest Way to Connect in Real-Time

-**ChatApp** is a modern chat application designed for Android, created to offer a seamless and reliable instant messaging experience.
-Perfect for personal projects or a professional study of mobile architectures, **ChatApp** combines a clean design, solid architecture, and modern technologies.
+Tic Tac Toe is a modern Android application that offers the classic Tic Tac Toe game experience in real-time between two players.
+Using advanced technologies such as Jetpack Compose, MVVM, Dagger Hilt for dependency injection, and Firebase Realtime Database, this app allows users to play against each other regardless of distance.

 <p align="center">
   <img src="/screenshots/Screenshot_3.png" alt="Main Screen" width="20%" style="margin-right: 40dp">